IoTree/IoTree42/SensorBase_example/README.md

 1. connect to Wi-Fi router
 2. collect measurements (how many can be defined)
-- each measurement contain: lux with timestamp provided by npc server
+- each measurement contain: lux with timestamp provided by udp server
 3. sends the measurements as json string to the Gateway

 if the feather is plug to power chare.